Your upfront cost: $0

 Subjects may require attendance

-ANU is a world-leading university in Australia’s capital city, Canberra.
-Their location points to their unique history, ties to the Australian Government and special standing as a resource for the Australian people.
-Their focus on research as an asset, and an approach to education, ensures their graduates are in demand the world-over for their abilities to understand, and apply vision and creativity to addressing complex contemporary challenges.
-ANU offers an outstanding variety of programs for Australia's next generation of language leaders.
-Their innovative online subjects are offered from beginning to advanced levels via OUA, and various enrolment options provide for different student needs and goals.
+Australian National University is a world-leading university in Australia’s capital city, Canberra.
+With ties to the Australian Government, they have special standing as a resource for the Australian people.
+Their approach to education ensures graduates are in demand the world-over for their abilities to address complex contemporary challenges.
+Offering innovative online subjects from beginning to advanced levels through Open Universities Australia, they meet varied students’ needs and goals.

-Times Higher Education Ranking 2022
+Times Higher Education Ranking 2023

 Upon successful completion, students will have the knowledge and skills to:

 - Use an active vocabulary of around 1,100 Burmese words in spoken and written forms.

 - Reproduce Burmese pronunciation in Burmese script, including basic words drawn from Pali.